 WEEDING -Slicing full clumps of weeds just under the surface through the roots clears weedy beds, STAT.
 Roll the clump and slice again.
 Slice, roll, slice, roll.. a whole bed of weeds can be sliced off and trenched in no time.

 TRANSPLANTING -Drive the blade in and press soil to one side.
-It makes a perfect wedge space for seedlings.
+It makes a perfect wedge space for seedlings, acting as a conduit for water and encouraging young roots to travel down for water rather than stay shallow.

 HARVESTING -Pulling root veg and onions can be disappointing if the top just rips off.
 The HoriHori slides down next to the root and with a lift as you pull, it comes out a treat.
 Removing large taproots of weeds are the same process.
 Trowels are too wide for this, and not long enough.
 The blade is great for pumpkin and melon harvest too.